NPPortfolio/Blockchain/README.md

+## Notes
 Things that pop up from restricting to P2PKH:

 Notes about needing to pass around the UTXODB and keep track of unspent UTXOs

+No merkle trees, only concatenation of transaction hashes hashed

+no forks